collabserver/collabserver-datatypes/README.md

 is the State based (CvRDT).
 To learn more about CRDTs, checkout the links at the end of this readme.

-Custom folder contains several end-user interface to build high level data on top of primitive CRDTs.

 # Quick Start
 - CRDTs primitive are header only (LWWGraph, LWWMap...)

 CRDTs primitives are header only, you only need to include the headers you need in order to build your concurrent data.
-For instance, to use CmRDT::LWWSet, add `#include "collabdata/CmRDT/LWWSet.h"`.
+For instance, to use CmRDT::LWWSet, add `#include "collabserver/data/CmRDT/LWWSet.h"`.
 To use you data on a CollabServer, your data must implement `CollabData` interface.